1. What is a Domain Group?

 - Premium subscription

-There is a maximum of 1 domain on the free subscription.
-This is because our free subscription was intended for smaller customers with maximum 1 domain and no need for many of the customization features that the premium plan contain.
+A free subscription can only have a single domain.
+Free subscriptions are intended for smaller customers with a small website and no need for many of the features that the Premium subscriptions offer.
 Therefore, if you create a domain group and choose ‘free plan’ you can only add 1 domain to the domain group.

-Example: If one of your customers has 2 domains, one with less than 100 pages (that qualifies for the free subscription) and one with more than 100 pages, then you should create a domain group with ‘premium plan’ and both of these domains will be charged for a premium subscription based on each of their number of subpages.
+Example: If one of your customers has 2 domains, one with fewer than 50 pages (that qualifies for the free subscription) and one with more than 50 pages, then you should create a domain group with ‘premium plan’ and both of these domains will be charged for a premium subscription based on each of their number of subpages.

-It is not possible to combine ‘premium plan’ and ‘free 1-month trial’ on the same domain group.
-If you would like to offer your customer to try Cookiebot for free for 1 month, create a domain group and add a domain.
-When the trial expires (or before), if the customer is happy with Cookiebot and with your services, you can easily convert the trial domain group to a premium subscription and you will not have to create a new domain group (see What should I do when a free 1-month trial expires?
-How do I convert a free 1-month trial to a premium subscription? in the article here: /hc/en-us/articles/360003707494-Introduction-How-do-I-onboard-customers-under-the-retail-and-the-wholesale-model-).
+It is not possible to combine ‘Premium plan’ and ‘14 days trial’ on the same domain group.
+If you would like to offer your customer to try Cookiebot for free for 14 days, create a domain group and add a domain.
+When the trial expires (or before), if the customer is happy with Cookiebot and with your services, you can easily convert the trial domain group to a premium subscription and you will not have to create a new domain group (see What should I do when a free 14-day trial expires?
+How do I convert a free 14 days trial to a premium subscription? in the article here: Introduction-How-do-I-onboard-customers-under-the-retail-and-the-wholesale-model-).

 4. How can I change the name of a domain group?

-You can edit the name of an existing domain group by clicking the orange pencil on the upper right-hand side.
+You can edit the name of an existing domain group by clicking the button on the upper right-hand side.

 Edit the name and click ok to save your changes.